jkbbinkowski/flask-ecommerce-backend/README.md

 ### json
 Json directory contains files in JSON format.
 Those files are used by the backend to return specific messages for some requests other than GET.<br>
 They are self-explanatory.<br>
 <b>IMPORTANT: make sure that messages in errors.json are parsed as array.
-This allows you to return more than one independed message per request (ex. different validation errors for the user while creating new password).
-See example below (<b>Requests other than GET</b> section) of how they should be treated by the frontend.</b><br>
+This allows you to return more than one independed message per request (ex. different validation errors for the user while creating new password).</b>
+See example below (<b>"Requests other than GET"</b> section) of how they should be treated by the frontend.<br>

 ### init.py
 init.py file contains some lines, that might require configuration.<br>